opwvhk/avro-conversions/README.md

 Quickstart
 ----------

 Want to jump right in?
-Here's a simple example to readan Avro schema, JSON schema, and JSON file, and parse the latter using the first two:
+Here's a simple example to read a JSON schema, manipulate in into an Avro schema, and then parse a JSON file into the (different) Avro records:

 ```java
 import opwvhk.avro.SchemaManipulator;